Home | Old Testament Studies | Amos Table of Contents | Previous Section | Next Section |

 3:12 This verse may stand alone.
 The NRSV puts it in prose when all other verses around it are poetry.
 The REB and NJB make it a separate strophe.

-This ironical verse relates to the almost total destruction of the Northern Ten Tribes (Israel).
+This sarcastic verse relates to the almost total destruction of the Northern Ten Tribes (Israel).
 Only a small wounded group will be left of the entire nation (cf. Amos 5:15; 9:8).
 On the other hand, this may be an allusion to Exod.
 22:1-13.
 If this is so, then this is not imagery of a returning remnant, but imagery of ultimate, complete destruction.
 The allusion to a shepherd implies option #1.

 It is just speculation on my part, but it is interesting that the word for "legs" (BDB 502) is also used of worshipers bowing down before a deity.
 There may be a double entendre referring to Israel's worship of idols (the golden calves) in YWHW's name.

 This double meaning also extends to "snatches. . .snatched" (BDB 664, KB 717, the first a Niphal PERFECT and the second a Hiphil IMPERFECT).
-This term is often used in the sense of deliverance (e.g., Micah 4:10).
+This term is often used in the sense of deliverance (e.g. Micah 4:10).
 Therefore, this salvation connotation is sarcastically used of Israel's judgment.
 It is these plays on words and parallelism that makes Amos such powerful poetry!

 ▣ "lion" See SPECIAL TOPIC: LIONS USED IN THE OT